ITS PMO Templates

 Initiation Phase

-New Project Intake form
+New Project Intake Form

 This is the foundational document that formally recognizes and establishes your project.
 The New Project Intake Form provides an agreed-upon summary of the project’s objectives, goals, and management.